oskarwirga/CSStudyInstruments/bugs/nnn.md

 ```

 I then searched up `fstatat64_entry_handler` on github, and found 4 entries (all by pkmoore), one of which was the function in the syscallreplay repo.

+### Week 3

+**Current Stage: Bug Hunting**

+I have hit a dead end with implementing `fstatat64_entry_handler`, the old version is implemented but does NOT work properly.
+I spoke with Preston about this, simply enabling the entry handler opened up a whole host of problems, such as missing helper functions in `utils.py`.